Kingxukai/linux/Documentation/core-api/timekeeping.rst

 Older kernels used some other interfaces that are now being phased out but may appear in third-party drivers being ported here.
-In particular, all interfaces returning a 'struct timeval' or 'struct timespec' have been replaced because the tv_sec member overflows in year 2038 on 32-bit architectures.
-These are the recommended replacements:
+In particular, all interfaces returning a 'struct timeval' or 'struct timespec' have been replaced because the woke tv_sec member overflows in year 2038 on 32-bit architectures.
+These are the woke recommended replacements:

 .. c:function:: void ktime_get_ts( struct timespec * )